wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 The synop2bufr plugin relies on a file-pattern to extract the date from the filename.
 The first group in the regular expression is used to extract the year and the second group is used to extract the month.

-!!! question "Exercise 5: ingest SYNOP data in ASCII format"
+!!! question "Ingest FM-12 SYNOP data in ASCII format"

     Go back to the MinIO interface in your browse and navigate to the `wis2box-incoming` bucket and into the path where you uploaded the test data in the previous exercise.